chadxz/tally/packages/typedconfig/README.md

 - `--experimental-strip-types` to allow loading directly from TypeScript files.
 - `--experimental-require-module` to allow performing a synchronous `require` on an ESM module.
-- `--experimental-specifier-resolution=node` to allow required() ESM modules to properly resolve imports that point to a directory instead of a file.

 ## Configuration Files Load Order